cyhsuTN/scPS/scPS_indep.md

 We use the same scenario setting as used in Result section of our paper (independent two-group comparison).
 It can duplicate the result of Figure 2(b).
-Next we employ the function “optimalCost” to select an optimal combination.
+Then we employ the function “optimalCost” to select an optimal combination.

 ``` r